BrantDFaulkner/BankOfBraavos/README.md

     We don't have one!
 Implementing one discourages members from requesting troops, thereby decreasing clan participation.
 If a member is found to be deliberately exploiting this policy it will be addressed on a case by case basis.

-4. Utilize superior teamwork and strategy to win clan wars.
++ **Utilize superior teamwork and strategy to win clan wars.**

+* **War Schedule:**

-War Schedule:  We operate on a two war/week schedule.
-Wars start Monday and Wednesday evenings at 7PM CST.
+  We operate on a three war/week schedule.
+Wars start Monday/Wednesday/Friday evenings at 7:30PM CST.
 The schedule allows for consistent, reliable start times as well as a day off each week.
-Any clan member is encouraged to see that the war starts at the appropriate time.
+Every clan member is encouraged to help start the war on time.

-Filling War Clan Castles: This is very important, often clan castle troops will make the difference between a successful defense and giving up easy stars.
-While optimal strategy would be for each of the castles to have the highest level troop possible, such a strategy would be unbearably costly to the highest ranked clan members.
-To balance financial burdens with troop effectiveness, please contribute to the Clan Castles if you have access to:
+* **Filling War Clan Castles:**

+  Every Clan member should seek to frill a couple War Clan Clastiles if they have access to the following troops:

-Wizard
+  * Wizard Level 6
->= Level 5
-Dragon
+  * Dragon Level 4
->= Level 3
-Valkyrie
->= Level 2
+  * Valkyrie Level 2
-Archer
->= Level 5
-Balloon
->= Level 5
+  * Balloon Level 5
-Lava Hound
+  * Lava Hound Level 2
->= Level 1
+  (Levels reflect donation upgrade.
+Example: It is OK to donate a Wizard Level 5 that becomes a Level 6 from donation upgrade.)

 Lastly, please make a brief post in clan chat after you made a significant donation to the Clan Castles.
 This will serve as a reminder to other members that we need to continue filling castles.